GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Shipping first time code is like going into debt.
-A little debt speeds development so long as it is paid back promptly with a rewrite.
-The danger occurs when the debt is not repaid.
-Every minute spent on not-quite-right code counts as interest on that debt.
-Entire engineering organizations can be brought to a stand-still under the technical debt load.
+> ### What is programming?
+Some people call it a science, some people call it an art, some people call it a skill.
+I think it has aspects of all three.
 >
-> ~ *Ward Cunningham*
+> ~ *Charles Simonyi*

 ---
 ## 🏎 Quick Facts